 All banks will readily exchange euros; US dollars are generally accepted, too.
 Other currencies will be harder to exchange outside major cities.

 Most banks will refuse €100 or US$100 notes (for fear of counterfeit), so bring small denominations only.
-The opposite is true on the black market.
+The opposite is true of money-changers and on the black market.

 Upmarket hotels often have currency-exchange facilities, but check how competitive their rates are.

 Driver/guide It is customary to tip your driver at the end of your trip; Ar10,000 per day is a good guide.
 Adjust depending on the quality of the service.